Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/I2203 OS/Chp 1.md

 while (wait(&st) != -1);
 ```

-The parameter of the wait function is a pointer to a integer used for receiving the value sent by the child using the function `exit()`.
+The parameter of the wait function is a pointer to an integer used for receiving the value sent by the child using the function `exit()`.
 If we just want to wait for the child and not care about the value returned we give wait the argument `NULL`, `wait(NULL)`.
 Remember we can still get the get the id of the child while using NULL.

+**`NOTE:`**
+The wait function `returns the pid` of the exited process while it `stores` the value of the `exit function parameter` inside the variable put in the wait function parameter.

 Consider the following:
 ```